focused-labs/ai-custom-chatbot-quickstart/README.md

 This tutorial shows you how to get started building a custom chatbot using our preferred LLM tech stack:
 - OpenAI
 - Langchain
-- LlamaHub Loaders
+- Llama Hub Loaders
-- Pinecone vector DB
+- Pinecone Vector DB
 - Python (FastAPI web framework)

-### What we aim to do
+### Purpose

-- Demonstrate how to add custom domain knowledge to an LLM model (we're using gpt-3.5-turbo).
+- Demonstrate how to add custom domain knowledge to an LLM model (we're using gpt-3.5-turbo)
 - Share our learnings with other developers looking to become familiar with the LLM tech stack
 - Demonstrate a conversational memory LLM chatbot
-- Demonstrate how to retrieve and persist metadata in the form of document citations/sources in a Pinecone vector database
 - Demonstrate using agents and tools with the Langchain Framework

 ### Why?

-Domain specific AI chatbots can be used in the following ways:
+Domain specific AI chatbots can be used in some of the following ways:

 - Virtual Assistants
 - Knowledge retrieval
 - Text synthesis
 - Text formatting
 - Sentiment analysis
-- And many, many more...

 ## Technical Objectives